bwarrend/Folder-to-ISO/README.md

 FolderToISO

-GUI interface for mkisofs.
+GUI wrapper for mkisofs.
 Makes it much easier to create an ISO from a folder in Windows.

 Release:
 https://github.com/bwarrend/Folder-to-ISO/raw/master/Release/FolderToISO.zip